 About the LDAA

-The Lyme Disease Association of Alberta (LDAA) is a non-profit organization registered in 2013.
+The Lyme Disease Association of Alberta (LDAA) is a non-profit organization established in 2013.
 The LDAA was created to provide information concerning Lyme disease, such as the risk of contraction, diagnosis and the treatment of Lyme disease, as well as to provide patient support and public awareness – with a focus on the particulars of this illness in Alberta.